UX designPrototypingData visualisationGDS

 The dashboard

+The output is not a single figure.
+It is a view into how a buyer’s procurement activity performs in context.
 The dashboard visualises savings performance over time, across contracts, and against peer organisations.
-The box plot chart, built with D3.js, shows the distribution of savings percentages across four baseline comparison methods: Budget, Previous Price, Market Rate, and Median Compliant Bid.
-Users can view their results against all organisations, their own history, or a configurable peer group (“organisations like me”).
+The box plot chart, built with D3.js, shows the distribution of savings percentages across four baseline comparison methods.
+Users can view their results against all organisations, their own history, or a configurable peer group.
+Benchmarking by methodology, not just outcome: 12% against budget is a different claim to 12% against market rate.